-Although this performance is impressive, there is still a long way to go in training nets that can process language.
+Although this performance is impressive, there is still a long way to go in training nets that can process a language like English.
 Furthermore, doubts have been raised about the significance of Elman’s results.
 For example, Marcus (1998, 2001) argues that Elman’s nets are not able to generalize this performance to sentences formed from a novel vocabulary.
 This, he claims, is a sign that connectionist models merely associate instances, and are unable to truly master abstract rules.
 On the other hand, Phillips (2002) argues that classical architectures are no better off in this respect.
 The purported inability of connectionist models to generalize performance in this way has become an important theme in the systematicity debate.
 (See Section 7 below.)

 A somewhat different concern about the adequacy of connectionist language processing focuses on tasks that mimic infant learning of simple artificial grammars.
 Data on reaction time confirms that infants can learn to distinguish well-formed from ill-formed sentences in a novel language created by experimenters.
 Shultz and Bale (2001) report success in training neural nets on the same task.
 Vilcu and Hadley (2005) object that this work fails to demonstrate true acquisition of the grammar, but see Shultz and Bale (2006) for a detailed reply.

-Philosophers are interested in neural networks because they may provide a new framework for understanding the nature of the mind and its relation to the brain (Rumelhart and McClelland 1986, Chapter 1).
+Philosophers are interested in neural networks because they may provide a new framework for understanding the nature of the mind and its relation to the brain (Rumelhart & McClelland 1986: Chapter 1).
 Connectionist models seem particularly well matched to what we know about neurology.
 The brain is indeed a neural net, formed from massively many units (neurons) and their connections (synapses).
 Furthermore, several properties of neural network models suggest that connectionism may offer an especially faithful picture of the nature of cognitive processing.
 Neural networks exhibit robust flexibility in the face of the challenges posed by the real world.
 Noisy input or destruction of units causes graceful degradation of function.
 The net’s response is still appropriate, though somewhat less accurate.
 In contrast, noise and loss of circuitry in classical computers typically result in catastrophic failure.
 Neural networks are also particularly well adapted for problems that require the resolution of many conflicting constraints in parallel.
 There is ample evidence from research in artificial intelligence that cognitive tasks such as object recognition, planning, and even coordinated motion present problems of this kind.
 Although classical systems are capable of multiple constraint satisfaction, connectionists argue that neural network models provide much more natural mechanisms for dealing with such problems.

 Over the centuries, philosophers have struggled to understand how our concepts are defined.
 It is now widely acknowledged that trying to characterize ordinary notions with necessary and sufficient conditions is doomed to failure.
 Exceptions to almost any proposed definition are always waiting in the wings.
 For example, one might propose that a tiger is a large black and orange feline.
 But then what about albino tigers?
 Philosophers and cognitive psychologists have argued that categories are delimited in more flexible ways, for example via a notion of family resemblance or similarity to a prototype.
 Connectionist models seem especially well suited to accommodating graded notions of category membership of this kind.
 Nets can learn to appreciate subtle statistical patterns that would be very hard to express as hard and fast rules.
-Connectionism promises to explain flexibility and insight found in human intelligence using methods that cannot be easily expressed in the form of exception free principles (Horgan and Tienson 1989, 1990), thus avoiding the brittleness that arises from standard forms of symbolic representation.
+Connectionism promises to explain flexibility and insight found in human intelligence using methods that cannot be easily expressed in the form of exception free principles (Horgan & Tienson 1989, 1990), thus avoiding the brittleness that arises from standard forms of symbolic representation.

 Despite these intriguing features, there are some weaknesses in connectionist models that bear mentioning.
 First, most neural network research abstracts away from many interesting and possibly important features of the brain.
 For example, connectionists usually do not attempt to explicitly model the variety of different kinds of brain neurons, nor the effects of neurotransmitters and hormones.
 Furthermore, it is far from clear that the brain contains the kind of reverse connections that would be needed if the brain were to learn by a process like backpropagation, and the immense number of repetitions needed for such training methods seems far from realistic.
 Attention to these matters will probably be necessary if convincing connectionist models of human cognitive processing are to be constructed.
 A more serious objection must also be met.
 It is widely felt, especially among classicists, that neural networks are not particularly good at the kind of rule based processing that is thought to undergird language, reasoning, and higher forms of thought.
 (For a well known critique of this kind see Pinker and Prince 1988.)
 We will discuss the matter further when we turn to the systematicity debate.

 The last forty years have been dominated by the classical view that (at least higher) human cognition is analogous to symbolic computation in digital computers.
 On the classical account, information is represented by strings of symbols, just as we represent data in computer memory or on pieces of paper.
 The connectionist claims, on the other hand, that information is stored non-symbolically in the weights, or connection strengths, between the units of a neural net.
 The classicist believes that cognition resembles digital processing, where strings are produced in sequence according to the instructions of a (symbolic) program.
-The connectionist views mental processing as the dynamic and graded evolution of activity in a neural net, each unit’s activation depending on the connection strengths and activity of its neighbors, according to the activation function.
+The connectionist views mental processing as the dynamic and graded evolution of activity in a neural net, each unit’s activation depending on the connection strengths and activity of its neighbors.

 On the face of it, these views seem very different.
 However many connectionists do not view their work as a challenge to classicism and some overtly support the classical picture.
 So-called implementational connectionists seek an accommodation between the two paradigms.
 They hold that the brain’s net implements a symbolic processor.
 True, the mind is a neural net; but it is also a symbolic processor at a higher and more abstract level of description.
 So the role for connectionist research according to the implementationalist is to discover how the machinery needed for symbolic processing can be forged from neural network materials, so that classical processing can be reduced to the neural network account.